A scalable framework for learning from implicit user feedback to improve natural language understanding in large-scale conversational AI systems: Experiment Results and Discussion

-\emph{DIM Analysis}: We randomly sampled 100 defects per domain from $\mathcal{F}_{def}$ and $\mathcal{F}_{dim}$ respectively and performed error attribution annotations (i.e., \emph{ASR error} for mis-transcribing \emph{``play old town road"} to \emph{``put hotel road"}, \emph{NLU error} for mis-interpreting \emph{``how do I find a good Italian restaurant around here"} to \emph{Question Answering} intent instead of \emph{Find Restaurant} intent, \emph{Bad Response} for having a correct interpretation that still failed to deliver a satisfactory response or action, and \emph{Others} for those that the annotators could not determine due to lack of context or additional information; N = 12, agreement = 71.3\%, Cohen’s kappa = 0.63).
+\emph{DIM Analysis}: We randomly sampled 100 defects per domain from $\mathcal{F}_{def}$ and $\mathcal{F}_{dim}$ respectively and performed error attribution annotations (i.e., \emph{ASR error} for mis-transcribing \emph{``play old town road"} to \emph{``put hotel road"}, \emph{NLU error} for mis-interpreting \emph{``how do I find a good Italian restaurant around here"} to \emph{Question Answering} intent instead of \emph{Find Restaurant} intent, \emph{Bad Response} for having a correct interpretation that still failed to deliver a satisfactory response or action, and \emph{Others} for those that the annotators could not determine due to lack of context or additional information; N = 12, agreement = 71.3\%, Cohen’s kappa = 0.63 indicating substantial agreement).

-\emph{DCM Analysis}: We show analysis of DCM by performing the same win-loss annotations as described in overall shadow evaluation on 100 random samples per domain, specifically on the curated supervision data $\mathcal{F}_{dim}$ with new ground-truth assigned by DCM. \paragraph{Training Setup:} All models were implemented in PyTorch \cite{paszke2019pytorch} and trained and evaluated on AWS p3.8xlarge instances with Intel Xeon E5-2686 CPUs, 244 GB memory, and 4 NVIDIA Tesla V100 GPUs.
-We used Adam \cite{kingma2014adam} as the optimization algorithm.
-All models (i.e., DIM, DCM, and NLU re-ranker) were trained for 10 epochs with a 4096 batch size.
+\emph{DCM Analysis}: We perform the same win-loss annotations as described in overall shadow evaluation on 100 random samples per domain, specifically on the curated supervision data $\mathcal{F}_{dim}$ with new ground-truth assigned by DCM.

+\paragraph{Training Setup:} All the models were implemented in PyTorch \cite{paszke2019pytorch} and trained and evaluated on AWS p3.8xlarge instances with Intel Xeon E5-2686 CPUs, 244GB memory, and 4 NVIDIA Tesla V100 GPUs.
+We used Adam \cite{kingma2014adam} for training optimization, and all the models were trained for 10 epochs with a 4096 batch size.
+All three models have around 12MM trainable parameters and took around 5 hours to train.